-REL, Inc. manufactures Reliable, Exact, and Logical equipment.
-REL’s extensive background in advanced materials and mechanical design have allowed a unique specialization in process equipment for Non-Destructive Testing (iFPI), Servo driven material handling equipment (iREL), and High strain rate material testing (SURE-Test).
+REL, Inc. manufactures World Class equipment.
+REL’s extensive background in advanced materials and mechanical design have allowed a unique specialization in process equipment for REL branded equipment in Non-Destructive Testing (FPI), Servo driven material handling equipment, and High strain rate material testing.
 REL deploys the latest control technology that is specific to the equipment being built.
 REL understands the demands placed on our World Class Manufacturing partners and produces equipment to meet the process needs to breed success.
 This success comes from a project that is completed…

 - On time.

 - On Budget.

 - With specific stakeholder training.

 - With design robustness.

 REL undertakes each opportunity with multi-disciplinary accomplished teams of awesomeness to maximize the project success.

 - Past Product Development